rapid7/insightconnect-plugins/microsoft_sql/help.md

 # Version History

-* 1.0.2 - Fix execute insert and update
+* 1.0.2 - Fix Query action to support insert and update
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Initial plugin